Custom Playlists¶

-Create automatic YouTube Music playlists based on Last.fm tags and genres.
-You can define multiple tag-based playlists that fill themselves with matching tracks from your scrobble history.
+Create automatic YouTube Music playlists that fill themselves with matching tracks from your scrobble history.
+Each custom playlist is one of three types:

 How Tags Are Resolved¶